Lipschitz decompositions of domains with bilaterally flat boundaries: Introduction

 \subsection{Overview}

-In many areas of analysis, general domains which are somehow ``close'' or well-approximated by a \textit{Lipschitz domain} tend to have many desirable properties. \begin{definition}[Lipschitz domains] We say that $\Omega\subseteq\R^{d+1}$ is a \textit{Lipschitz domain} if for each $p\in\partial\Omega$, there exists $r > 0$ such that $B(p,r)\cap\partial\Omega$ is a Lipschitz graph. \end{definition} For instance, the idea of finding good Lipschitz domains inside of more general domains has an important place in the study of harmonic measure in the plane and beyond \cite{DJ90}, \cite{Dah77}, \cite{Bad10}, \cite{Azz18}.
-Lipschitz domains have similarly been used to give characterizations of rectifiability and uniform rectifiability \cite{ABHM19}, \cite{ABHM17}, \cite{BH17}, \cite{GMT18}.
+In many areas of analysis, general domains that are somehow ``close'' or well-approximated by a \textit{Lipschitz domain} tend to have many desirable properties. \begin{definition}[Lipschitz domains] We say that $\Omega\subseteq\R^{d+1}$ is a \textit{Lipschitz domain} if for each $p\in\partial\Omega$, there exists $r > 0$ such that $B(p,r)\cap\partial\Omega$ is a Lipschitz graph. \end{definition} For instance, the idea of finding good Lipschitz domains inside of more general domains has an important place in the study of harmonic measure in the plane and beyond \cite{DJ90}, \cite{Dah77}, \cite{Bad10}, \cite{Azz18}.
+Lipschitz domains have similarly been used to give characterizations of rectifiability and uniform rectifiability and generally to study the relationship between harmonic measure on a domain and the geometry of the domain's boundary \cite{ABHM19}, \cite{Mo21}, \cite{Mo19}, \cite{ABHM17}, \cite{BH17}, \cite{GMT18}, \cite{AAM19}, \cite{Az16}, \cite{Az21}.
 The slightly stronger notion of a \textit{Lipschitz graph domain} has also played an important role in quantitative geometric measure theory. \begin{definition}[Lipschitz graph domains] We say that an open, connected set $\Omega\subseteq \R^{d+1}$ is an \textit{$M$-Lipschitz graph domain} if the following holds: There exists a composition of a translation, dilation, and rotation $A$ with image domain $\widetilde{\Omega} = A(\Omega)$ such that there exists a function $r_{\widetilde{\Omega}}:\mathbb{S}^d\rightarrow\R^+$ with

 and, for any $\theta,\psi\in\mathbb{S}^d$

 \end{definition} Intuitively, a Lipschitz graph domain is a ``Lipschitz graph over a sphere''.
 These domains appear in the following striking result due to Peter Jones which is the primary inspiration for this paper: \begin{theorem}[\cite{Jon90} Theorem 2] There exists a constant $M>0$ such that the following holds: For any simply connected domain $\Omega\subseteq \C$ with $\sH^1(\partial\Omega) < \infty$, there is a rectifiable curve $\Gamma$ such that